AndrasKovacs/pny1-assignment/DepTC.md

 What's the verdict on coherence, then?

-First, I posit that coherence has significant benefits in robustness and scalability, and thus I will henceforth consider it desirable in hypothetical languages.
+I posit that coherence has significant benefits in robustness and scalability, and thus I will henceforth consider it desirable in hypothetical languages.
 A good heuristic in programming and mathematics is to use the least powerful tool that gets the job done, because they tend to be simpler, easier to reason about, and also more generally applicable (that said, in software development we have a great number of tools that are complicated and weak at the same time).

 Still, there are many caveats and footnotes to this.